yAOwzers/tp/docs/UserGuide.md

 ## 3.3 Timetable Mode

+Keeping up with deadlines may seem like a daunting task, especially when you're already busy with school.
-The Timetable Mode allows you to manage a list of tasks.
+With Zer0Note's Timetable Mode, you'll be able to manage a list of tasks.
+You can `add`, `delete`, `list` and mark your deadlines as `done`!
 The following sections explain the various features you can use while you are in the Timetable Mode.

 ### 3.3.1 Adding a task: `add`
-Adds a `task` with a `deadline` to the task list.
+This command adds a task with a `deadline` to the task list.

 Format: `add /t[TASK] /by[dd-MM-yyyy] [hhmm]`